oracle-livelabs/adb/shared/adb-speaks-human/agentic-select-ai/refine-your-agent/refine-your-agent.md

 ## Task 3: Add the New Task to the Agent Team

-You'll add the Generate\_Email\_Task to the Return Agency team and ensure the team runs the return update first and then generates the email.
+You'll add the Generate\_Email\_Task to the Return Agency team and see that the team runs processes the return first and then generates the email.

 Update the customer agent to include both the tasks.